seqeralabs/nf-tower-aws/launch/README.md

 }
 ```

-### PassRole

-Seqera requires the ability to `PassRole` to AWS Batch when using compute environments.
+### Pass Role to Batch

-Permissions can be restricted to only allow passing the [execution IAM
+The `iam:PassRole` permission allows Seqera to pass [execution IAM
 roles](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html#create-execution-role)
-you created manually to the AWS Batch service:
+to AWS Batch.
+Permissions can be restricted to only allow passing specific roles to the AWS Batch
+service:

 ```json
 {